What distinguishes Pianoteq from other virtual pianos?

 Does Pianoteq offer a mono output for live performance use?

 What keyboard can I use with Pianoteq?

-You can use any MIDI keyboard such as a digital piano or a synthesizer.
-To be able to play with detailed expression you need a keyboard with a good velocity sensitivity.
+You can use any MIDI keyboard such as a digital piano, a stage keyboard or a synthesizer.
+To be able to play with detailed expression, you need a keyboard with a good velocity sensitivity.
 Most stage keyboards and digital pianos have that, more or less.
 There is everything from light stage pianos with optional stand to heavy grand models with real grand piano action built in.
 Useful advice on what keyboard to use can be found in the Pianoteq user forum

 and in the Piano World digital piano forum